Social and Emotional Support

 How to access support

 Please open the flow chart below to look at how to access Mental Health and Wellbeing support for your child.

 12 Top Tips to support Mental Wellbeing through Nature

-The Thrive Approach is a specific way of working with all children that helps to develop their social and emotional wellbeing, enabling them to engage with life and learning.
+The Thrive Approach prepares children and young people for life's emotional ups and downs.
+Based on neuroscience and attachment research, it is a rigorous, targeted and measured approach.
+It is a specific way of working with all children that helps to develop their social and emotional wellbeing, enabling them to engage with life and learning.
 It supports them in becoming more self-assured, capable and adaptable.
 It also provides a firm foundation for academic attainment.

-You can find out more about Thrive by following this link:
+You can find out more about Thrive by following the links below: